Meet our 2017-18 Executive Board

 Erica Rademacher, College of St. Benedict, email@example.com

-Erica Rademacher is the Assistant Director (Career Coach & Marketing/Communications Lead) of Experience & Professional Development (XPD) at the College of Saint Benedict and Saint John's University.
+Erica Rademacher is the Assistant Director (Career Coach & Marketing/Communications Lead) of XPD - Experience & Professional Development at the College of Saint Benedict and Saint John's University.
 In her role, she provides individual and group career coaching, builds collaborative partnerships across campus, supervises student employees, and oversees the department's marketing and communication efforts.
 She received her Bachelor of Arts degree in Psychology from the College of Saint Benedict and Master of Science degree in College Counseling and Student Development from Saint Cloud State University.
 Outside of work, Erica enjoys spending her time with her husband, three children, and Yorkie.
-She's active in her community and enjoys teaching Sunday School, music, concerts, sporting events, and coaching volleyball.
+She's active in her community and enjoys teaching Sunday School, coaching volleyball, sporting events, music, and concerts.

 Jennifer Guyer-Wood, University of Minnesota - Twin Cities, Humphrey School of Public Affairs, firstname.lastname@example.org